Jfeldman34/AF3Complex/docs/input.md

 ## Full Example

 An example illustrating all the aspects of the input format is provided below.
-Note that AlphaFold 3 won't run this input out of the box as it abbreviates certain fields and the sequences are not biologically meaningful.
+Note that AF3Complex won't run this input out of the box as it abbreviates certain fields and the sequences are not biologically meaningful.

 ```json